List of former zoos and aquariums: Griffith Park Zoo

 Griffith Park Zoo was the predecessor to the current Los Angeles Zoo.
-It opened in 1912 and was located about 2 mi south of the current zoo site until it was closed in August, 1966 and the animals were moved to the new Los Angeles Zoo.
+It opened in 1912 and was located about 2 mi south of the current zoo site until it was closed in August 1966, and the animals were moved to the new Los Angeles Zoo.
 Remnants of Griffith Park Zoo remain.

 Hacienda Nápoles

 Hacienda Nápoles (Spanish for "Naples Estate") was a luxurious estate built and owned by Colombian drug lord Pablo Escobar in Puerto Triunfo, Antioquia, Colombia (320 km NW of Bogotá).
 The estate covers about 20 km2 of land, and included a complete zoo housing animals from many continents, such as giraffes, ostriches, elephants, hippopotamuses, zebras, antelope, rhinos, bulls and Exotic Birds.
-The government of Columbia took over the estate after Escobar died, and most of the animals were shipped elsewhere, and his hippos escaped and are an invasive species to Columbia and South America.
+The government of Colombia took over the estate after Escobar died, and most of the animals were shipped elsewhere, and his hippos escaped and are an invasive species to Colombia and South America.